CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Cryocraft/Cryocraft.md

 Allows the user to dragonfrost from their mouth.
 In addition, the frost the user produces has an odd dark coloring to it.
 This frost has a mind of its own, leaching of everything around it through a form of entropy.
 The raw destructive power is terrifying, as given the right circumstance things can quickly go out of hand.

-#### Absorb Ichor: Cold
+#### Absorb Fellblood: Cold

-Cold can be used to absorb Ichor.
+Cold can be used to absorb Fellblood.
 This can be done with blizzards, frigid environments, and large bodies of ice.

 #### Cold Resistance

-By achieving a CL 3 check, for the cost of 1 Ichor a character may gain resistance to this element equal to the points invested in this Fellcraft.
+By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
 This effect has a duration of 1 hour.